Calculators logocalculators.so

 3. Read the results: Get the exact numbers of lived and remaining weeks

-• A visual grid with black squares for lived weeks and gray squares for remaining weeks
+The calculator will show a visual grid with black squares for lived weeks and gray squares for remaining weeks, along with the exact number of weeks you have lived and the exact number of weeks you have remaining.

 Understanding the visualization